Does a humidifier turn off automatically when (a) it runs out of water (b) when it has released enough moisture into the air?

 You use a humidifier to get rid of the symptoms of dry air in the house.
-It releases tiny droplets of water in the form of cool or warm mist.
+It releases tiny droplets of water in the form of a cool or warm mist.

 Imagine leaving a humidifier on at night to give you a good humidity level for the bedroom, and then having to wake up in the middle of the night to switch it off.